JamieVoss/MathaiMarvin/README.md

 ## 👤 About Me

-I operate professionally under the **Western name _Jamie Voss_**, which is used for receiving international payments from AI and technology platforms such as **Handshake AI**.
+I operate professionally under the **Western name _Jamie Voss_**, which is used for receiving international payments from AI and technology platforms.

 I am a **software engineer and AI contributor** with experience building and maintaining web applications, APIs, and data-driven systems.
 All work published here is owned and maintained by **Joan Chelangat**, the legal and beneficial owner of this account.